Time for school!

 Keep it simple

-Encourage your teen to keep their morning routine simple on school days, and save non-essential activities and distractions for afternoons and weekends.
-Try to keep breakfast simple too – quick nutritious options like wholegrain cereals, fruit and yoghurt are great and can be eaten on-the-go for tardy teens!
+Encourage your teen to keep their morning routine simple on school days, and to save non-essential activities and distractions for afternoons and weekends.
+If they struggle for time, encourage them to to keep breakfast simple too – quick nutritious options like wholegrain cereals, fruit and yoghurt can be eaten on-the-go if needed!

 Make a plan